Travel Workout Equipment Buying Guide: Wear a Gym in Your Bag!

 - KB of MAoffers in his review that this equipment is a nice idea and not bad free-weight solution for travel;

 - Jeff Foster shared that dumbbells were good but could be improved since they do start to smell weird after water has sat in.

-The summary of Amazon reviews: The overall rating is 3.5 out of 5.
-According to 45 reviews on Amazon, about a half of all users find this fitness equipment quite useful since it can fully replace regular heavy dumbbells without scratching floors and adjusting the weight like you need for your workout.
+The summary of reviews: About a half of all users find this fitness equipment quite useful since it can fully replace regular heavy dumbbells without scratching floors and adjusting the weight like you need for your workout.
 The best advantage is portability along with a low price.
 Another half of users remained unsatisfied with AquaBells Travel Weight because of an unpleasant smell of staying inside water, very poor durability and they are heavy to carry on while filled with water.

 Also watch a video review: